 b.
 The building will review the student's results of the Nebraska State Accountability Test.
-If the student has successfully met the Essential Learner Outcomes of College and Career Readiness metric measured by Nebraska State Accountability Test for each outcome, then i.
+If the student has successfully met the College and Career Readiness metric measured by Nebraska State Accountability Test for each outcome, then i.
 A notation shall be made in the student's cumulative record.
 Such information will be communicated to parent(s)/guardian(s) in writing.

 ii.
-Students who meet the College and Career Readiness metric for the high school Essential Learner Outcomes of College and Career Readiness assessments have met an essential criterion for graduating from the Millard Public Schools.
+Students who meet the College and Career Readiness metric for high school have met an essential criterion for graduating from the Millard Public Schools.
 Upon successful completion of the required number of credits and Personal Learning Plan as defined by Policy 6320 and Rule 6320.1, the students shall be eligible for a graduation diploma from the Millard Public Schools.